ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

  - A list of uniforms for variables, like `uniform float var_p;`
  - An expression for the z-value of a vertex, like `sin(x * var_p) * cos(y * var_p)`

 The rest of the shader above could be a template string into which we splice the uniforms and z-position expression.
-Then, whenever a user enters a new equation, we can splice togther a new shader and pass that to WebGL.
+Then, whenever a user enters a new equation, we can generate a new shader and pass that to WebGL.

 If it seems weird to you that we're generating code while the application is running, you're not alone.
 But it works!
 WebGL shaders can be defined at run-time and you can pass new ones to WebGL pretty much any time you like.

 ## Parsing

-A parser is a piece of code that takes _some other_ piece of code as input and spits out something called an Abstract Syntax Tree (AST).
+A parser is a piece of code that takes some other piece of code as input and spits out something called an Abstract Syntax Tree (AST).
 As an example, it might take an expression like $z = sin(x p) cos(y p)$ and turn it into this:

 <div style="text-align: center;">
   <img style="margin-bottom: 20px;" src="/images/compiling-shaders/ast.svg" />